tpavlek/tpavlek-me/source/_posts/2017-09-26-survey-response-canadian-taxpayers-federation.blade.md

 increasing taxes *caused* the infrastructure deficit which again *caused* the frequent tax increases of the past decade.

 I'm generally an advocate from learning from our mistakes and making the best decisions in the interests of the city.
-I don't think blindly sticking my head in the sand and *causing* crumbling services because taxes bad is a winning strategy.
+I don't think blindly sticking my head in the sand and *causing* crumbling infrastructure and services because CTF thinks taxes are bad is a winning strategy.

 > Will you support a motion to halt spending on public art until the city’s unemployment rate is below the national average?